 - Some dry cloths

 Use a mix of half white vinegar and half water as your descaling solution.
-You simply fill the water reservoir halfway with vinegar and then top it off with clean water.
+You simply fill the reservoir halfway with vinegar and then top it off with clean water.
+Once the water reservoir is filled, you’re ready to start the descaling process.
+In some very bad instances of mineral buildup, you might have to repeat the process several times!

 If you descale Keurig, Nespresso, or other single cup coffee makers, you simply use a cup and start the brew cycle.
 Then dump the brewed solution and run the next brew cycle until the water reservoir is empty.
+Each time you brew a cup and sometimes you might even find some dissolved bits and pieces of limescale in the cup.
 The repeated brewing will break down the limescale and remove mineral deposits from the machine.

 If you have a drip coffee brewer, you simply start the brew cycle.
 You stop the brewing cycle after around half of your solution has run through the machine.
 Let everything sit for a few minutes to give the solution a chance to work its magic on the limescale and mineral buildup.
 Start the brew cycle again and let the machine finish.